Chapter 6.20

 B. Administrative Civil Penalty Procedure.

 1. Notice of Violation.
-The administrator shall notify the violator in writing of the time within an alleged violation must be remedied or corrected.
+The public works director, and/or his or her designee, shall notify the violator in writing of the time within which an alleged violation must be remedied or corrected.
 The notice shall provide that an administrative civil penalty will be imposed if the continuing violation is not remedied or corrected within the time stated.

 2. Notice of Penalty and Opportunity for Hearing.
 Notice of any administrative civil penalty shall set forth the alleged acts or failures to act that constitute a basis for liability and the amount of the proposed administrative civil penalty.
 The notice of administrative civil penalty shall be served by personal service or certified mail and shall inform the person so served that the administrative civil penalty imposed may be administratively reviewed by a city-designated hearing officer before it is enforced if a request for hearing is timely filed.
 The notice shall also specify the procedure for requesting a hearing before the hearing officer.

 3. Administrative Review.
-If a person desires administrative review of the administrative civil penalty imposed by the administrator, it shall request a hearing by timely filing a written request pursuant to the provisions of RCMC 6.20.430.
+If a person desires administrative review of the administrative civil penalty imposed by the public works director, and/or his or her designee, he or she shall request a hearing by timely filing a written request pursuant to the provisions of RCMC 6.20.330.
 The written request for an appeal must be accompanied by an administrative hearing fee, as established by the city council.
-Any such appeal shall be in writing, shall state the specific reasons therefor and grounds asserted for relief, and shall be filed with the administrator not later than 15 calendar days after the date of service of any such decision.
-A hearing shall be conducted by the hearing officer pursuant to RCMC 6.20.440 unless the person has waived the right to a hearing or has entered into a settlement agreement with the administrator.
-A person waives the right to a hearing by so stating in writing or by failure to file with the administrator a written request for hearing within 15 days after service of the notice of opportunity for hearing.
+Any such appeal shall be in writing, shall state the specific reasons therefor and grounds asserted for relief, and shall be filed with the public works director, and/or his or her designee, not later than 15 calendar days after the date of service of any such decision.
+A hearing shall be conducted by the hearing officer pursuant to RCMC 6.20.340 unless the person has waived the right to a hearing or has entered into a settlement agreement with the public works director, and/or his or her designee.
+A person waives the right to a hearing by so stating in writing or by failure to file with the public works director, and/or his or her designee, a written request for hearing within 15 days after service of the notice of opportunity for hearing.

 4. Effective Date.
 Where the person has waived the right to a hearing or where the person has entered into a settlement agreement, the administrative civil penalty shall not be subject to review by any court, the hearing authority, or any other agency and shall be effective 15 days after notice of the penalty is served.
 Where a hearing has been held, the penalty shall be effective 20 days after the decision of the hearing authority becomes final.

 5. Judicial Review.
-The manner of contesting the final order of the hearing officer concerning any administrative civil penalty is governed by Government Code Section 53069.4, or any successor provision thereto.
-Service of the notice of appeal authorized by Government Code Section 53069.4 upon the city shall be by service upon the city clerk.
+The manner of contesting the final order of the hearing officer concerning any administrative civil penalty is governed by Section 53069.4 of the Government Code, or any successor provision thereto.
+Service of the notice of appeal authorized by Section 53069.4 of the Government Code upon the city shall be by service upon the city clerk.

 6. Payment of Costs of Enforcement/Collection.
 In addition to any penalty, sanction, fine or imprisonment, each person who violates this chapter shall be required to pay any and all expenses of enforcement including costs necessary to bring the person into compliance with this chapter.
 In addition to all remedies contained herein, the city may pursue all reasonable and legal means in collecting those sums authorized and due.

 7. Collection.
 Payment of the penalty shall be made within 30 days from when the penalty became effective.
 In addition to all remedies herein contained, the city may pursue all reasonable and legal means in collecting administrative civil penalties.
 [Ord.
-23-2009 § B(40)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

-The administrator may adopt a written settlement agreement process for the settlement of violations of this chapter, which shall take into consideration the penalty factors set forth in RCMC 6.20.400.
+The public works director, and/or his or her designee, may adopt a written settlement agreement process for the settlement of violations of this chapter, which shall take into consideration the penalty factors set forth in RCMC 6.20.300.
 [Ord.
-23-2009 § B(41)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 Whenever the term “hearing officer” is utilized in this chapter, it shall be deemed to refer to one or more qualified persons assigned the responsibility of conducting a hearing by the city manager.
 [Ord.
-23-2009 § B(42)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

-Any decision of the administrator may be appealed to a hearing officer appointed by the city manager.
-Any such appeal shall be in writing, shall state the specific reasons therefor and grounds asserted for relief, and shall be filed with the administrator not later than 15 days after the date of service of any such decision.
+Any decision of the public works director, and/or his or her designee, may be appealed to a hearing officer appointed by the city manager.
+Any such appeal shall be in writing, shall state the specific reasons therefor and grounds asserted for relief, and shall be filed with the public works director, and/or his or her designee, not later than 15 days after the date of service of any such decision.
 If an appeal is not filed within the time or in the manner prescribed above, the right to review of the action against which complaint is made shall be deemed to have been waived.
 [Ord.
-23-2009 § B(43)].
+11-2023 § 3 (Exh.
+A); Ord.
+17-2020 § 3 (Exh A)].

 B. The provisions of the California Administrative Procedure Act (commencing at Section 11500 of the Government Code) shall not be applicable to such hearings; nor shall formal rules of evidence in civil or criminal judicial proceedings be so applicable.
 Testimony shall be given under oath, and the parties to the hearing shall have the right to cross-examine witnesses.
 Any relevant evidence shall be admitted if it is the type of evidence upon which responsible persons are accustomed to rely in the conduct of serious affairs, regardless of the existence of any common law or statutory rules which make improper the admission of such evidence over objection in civil actions in courts of competent jurisdiction in this state.
 Hearsay evidence may be admitted for the purpose of supplementing or explaining any direct evidence but shall not be sufficient in itself to support a finding unless it would be admissible over objection in civil actions.
 The rules of privilege shall be effective to the same extent that they are now or hereafter may be recognized in civil actions.
 Irrelevant and unduly repetitious evidence shall be excluded.